TemperWorks/laravel-dbmask/readme.md

 ## DBMask

-Experimental package for whitelisted Dynamic Database Masking.
+Package for whitelisted Dynamic Database Masking.

+**DISCLAIMER: This package is currently considered to be in Alpha.
+There are no guarantees it will work correctly.
+You are responsible for recent backups, and the safety of your data.**

 ## Installation